msikma/pokesprite/README.md

 Usage guide
 -----------

-Displaying the sprites is a matter of adding an empty `<span>` or `<div>` element with the appropriate `class` attribute set.
+Displaying the sprites is a matter of adding an empty `<span>` or `<div>` element with the appropriate `class` attribute set, and then running the JS decoration code.
 The base class is `pkspr`.
 Following the base class, you can add a number of classes that specify which icon is to be displayed.

 Here are some examples: